Skip to main content

 2. Stop Chasing Outcomes — Build Systems Instead

 Growing up, there was an unspoken emphasis on achieving good outcomes — getting A’s on your report card, winning competitions, and hitting targets.
-Nobody talked about what happens after you graduate and enter the real world, where failure is inevitable and constant.
+But this mindset doesn’t fare well when you graduate and enter the real world, because you will be devastated when you inevitably fail and get poor outcomes.

-3. God Is Meant to Be Experienced, Not Just Studied
+3. God Is Meant to Be Sought After, Not Just Studied

 Growing up, the church I attended was run much like a school: information was delivered during the morning service, and more was dispensed in Sunday school.
-Year after year, the content became stale and disconnected from real life.
-And over time, I watched it push more people away from God than draw them closer.
+Year after year, the content became stale and unrelatable.
+Unfortunately, I’ve seen it turn more people away from God than draw them toward Him.

 I don’t believe God intended for human beings to know him primarily through the accumulation of information.
 If scholarly theology were the path to God, the vast majority of people would be disqualified.